BableenHans/School_District_Analysis/README.md

 - The scores by school spending per student,, school size and type.

 ## Resources
-Data Source: schools_complete.csv, students_complete.csv
+Data Source:
+  - schools_complete.csv
+  - students_complete.csv
+Software:
+  - Python
-Software: Python (3.7.13), Visual Studio Code (1.67.2), Pandas (1.3.5), Jupyter Notebook
+  - Visual Studio Code
+  - Jupyter Notebook

 ## Results:
 - When comparing results from the District Summary, we see that the Average Math and Reading Scores stayed the same almost.
 There was not a significant affect of removing the Thomas High School 9th Graders scores on the District Summary.